RoslyndWilliams/osTicket--Ticket-Lifecycle/README.md

 - Open osTicket
+	- If you need help installing osTicket, please see Part 1 of this tutorial series [here](https://github.com/RoslyndWilliams/osTicket--Prerequisites-and-Installation)
-	- If you need help configuring osTicket, please see my tutorial [here](https://github.com/RoslyndWilliams/osTicket--post-install-config)
+ 	- If you need help configuring osTicket, please see Part 2 of this tutorial series [here](https://github.com/RoslyndWilliams/osTicket--Post-Install-Configuration)

 - Select Open a New Ticket
   - Email Address: <a href='#' style='text-decoration: none; color:#000000'>johnson@osTicket.com</a>
   - Name: Keyana Johnson